-- Select a tax prepare that is available year-round.
+- Select a tax preparer that is available year-round.
 If you have questions about the return, you can contact the tax preparer after tax season.

 - Ensure the preparer has an IRS Preparer Tax Identification Number (PTIN).
 Paid tax return preparers are required to register with the IRS, have a PTIN, and include it on the return.

-- Ask if preparer hold any licenses or designations.
+- Ask if the preparer holds any licenses or designations.
 These include: accredited tax preparer (ATP), accredited tax advisor (ATA), certified public accountant (CPA), enrolled agent (EA) or registered accounting practitioner (RAP).

 - Check their reviews and history to gather information on their performance and business practices.
 For CPAs, check with the State Board of Accountancy.
 For attorneys, check with the State Bar Association.

 - Inquire about costs and service fees.
 Avoid preparers who base fees on a percentage of their client’s refund and be cautious of preparers that boast about delivering bigger refunds.

 - Withhold tax documents, social security numbers or other information until you hire the tax preparer.
 Some scammers use this information to wrongly file returns without the taxpayer’s permission.

 - Make sure the preparer offers e-file so you can electronically file the tax return.
 Paid preparers who do taxes for more than 10 clients generally must file electronically.

 - Provide all your records and receipts.
 A proper preparer requests to see documents and confirms your total income, deductions, tax credits and other items.
 Tax preparers should not use a pay stub instead of a Form W-2 to e-files a tax return.

 - Direct any refund to your account, not the preparer’s bank account.